Replace Aging Server Infrastructure with Something Revolutionary

 AMD EPYC™ Processors: The Solution for Virtualization Customers

 While demands for ‘more’ are rising, customers’ total cost of ownership (TCO) doesn’t have to rise with them.
 AMD EPYC™ processors offer a range of solutions that stand ready to solve the problems facing the modern data center, optimizing customer infrastructure for the virtualization needs of today and tomorrow.
+From high-density, energy-efficient cores to massive throughput, AMD EPYC CPUs enable your customers to scale their business, whether they’re running thousands of VMs or compute-heavy AI workloads.

-4th Gen AMD EPYC processors help enable customers to prepare their network for what’s next, addressing constraints around performance, efficiency, and server density, with a range of products that scale from 16 cores to 128 cores, and L3 cache sizes up to 1152MB thanks to AMD 3D V-Cache™ technology.
-AMD can help meet your customer’s virtualization needs, whether they’re a bank with stacks of statements to process overnight or a design firm running complex simulations; results matter, and AMD EPYC processors will help deliver.
+5th Gen AMD EPYC processors help enable customers to prepare their network for what’s next, addressing constraints around performance, efficiency, and server density, with a range of products that scale from 16 cores to 192 cores, and L3 cache sizes up to 1152MB thanks to AMD 3D V-Cache™ technology.
+AMD can help meet customer’s virtualization needs, whether they’re a bank with stacks of statements to process overnight or a design firm running complex simulations; results matter, and AMD EPYC processors will help deliver.

 View the complete AMD EPYC™ processor customer buying guide.

-While AMD EPYC processors deliver performance, it’s not at the cost of efficiency.
-In fact, they power the most energy efficient x86 servers in the game, delivering exceptional performance and helping to lower energy consumption at the same time.1 When compared to competitor products, a total of 11 servers advanced by AMD EPYC™ 9654 processors running 2,000 VMs use an estimated 35% less power annually than the 17 Intel® Xeon™ Platinum 8490H processor-based servers required to deliver the same performance; a hardware acquisition expenditure reduction of up to 47%.2
+When it comes to energy efficiency, compared to competitor products, a total of 11 servers advanced by AMD EPYC™ 9654 processors running 2,000 VMs use an estimated 35% less power annually than the 17 Intel® Xeon™ Platinum 8490H processor-based servers required to deliver the same performance; a hardware acquisition expenditure reduction of up to 47%.3

 Help your customers visualize how much they could save by switching to AMD EPYC™ processors today: AMD EPYC Processor Tools.